sustrik/uxy/README.md

 - First line is headers, separated by spaces.
 - Each header is uppercase letters, digits and dashes.
   First character must be a letter.
-- The spacing of headers MAY be used to determine the default widths of the fields.
+- The spacing of headers SHOULD be used to determine the default widths of the fields.
 The fields that are not present in the header are assumed to have width of 10 characters.